Tzipi10/tzipi10/README.md

-# 👋 Hi there, I'm Tzipi Levi
+# 👋 Hi, I'm Tzipora Levi

 **Full Stack Developer** with hands-on experience in building and maintaining **Web Applications**.
 Proficient in **React**, **Angular**, **.NET Core**, and **Node.js**.